CoinExample/ANG/src/leveldb/CONTRIBUTING.md

 ## Submitting a Patch

 1. Sign the contributors license agreement above.
 2. Decide which code you want to submit.
-A submission should be a set of changes that addresses one issue in the [issue tracker](https://github.com/google/leveldb/issues).
+A submission should be a set of chcoinnamees that addresses one issue in the [issue tracker](https://github.com/google/leveldb/issues).
-Please don't mix more than one logical change per submission, because it makes the history hard to follow.
-If you want to make a change (e.g. add a sample or feature) that doesn't have a corresponding issue in the issue tracker, please create one.
+Please don't mix more than one logical chcoinnamee per submission, because it makes the history hard to follow.
+If you want to make a chcoinnamee (e.g. add a sample or feature) that doesn't have a corresponding issue in the issue tracker, please create one.
 3. **Submitting**: When you are ready to submit, send us a Pull Request.
 Be